crsupapo/agile-final-project/README.md

 # agile-final-project
-This repository contains the final project in agile planning.
+This repository contains the final honors project for the IBM "Introduction to Agile Development and Scrum" Course in Coursera.